JeffSpies/windows-setup/README.md

 1. This makes WSL use Windows' Docker.
 You just insalled Docker, so ignore the first section, then follow the other steps, including properly setting the path and metadata in wsl.conf.

     https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly

+1. I'd run the following line in a WSL terminal:

+    git config --global core.autocrlf true